FadwaKharazeh/restaurant-order-system/README.md

 # restaurant-order-system
-This is a simple python project It allows the user to view a restaurant menu, place multiple orders, and automatically calculate the total bill.
-The program also checks if an item is not found in the menu and notifies the user accordingly.
+This is a simple python project It allows the user to view a restaurant menu, place multiple orders, and automatically calculate the total bill the program also checks if an item is not found in the menu and notifies the user accordingly.

  Features: